halmueller/AccessibilityFun/README.md

 button clears all fields and resets First Responder to nil.
 Tab names:
 * Simple: what you'd get if you just drop text fields and labels onto the storyboard, without tweaking the accessibility settings.
 * Spiffy: tweak some accessibility settings slightly.
 Low lift, big improvement.
+Note "hints", the digit by digit zipcode (if you enter text), and the "updates frequently" setting for the time-of-day field.
 * Random: set an arbitrary "swipe order" for voiceover.

 The fourth scene is an example of assigning Voiceover attributes/ARIA tags to plan old UIViews.
 Each teal square is just a `UIView`, with one or